MoAlyousef/floui/README.md

 ## Todo
 - Wrap more UIKit and Android controls.
 - Use proper layout constraints for the mainview to handle orientation changes.
+- Add a Color enum with common colors.
+- Remove the OSX Cocoa desktop code at some point.